Short cuts...

 the will, and have been granted the authority, to enforce laws and maintain order across the commonwealth.

 Today the authorized complement of Pennsylvania State Police Troopers is over 4,600 sworn members.
-Serving alongside them, over 1,600 civilian personnel perform a variety of support roles.
+Serving alongside them, over 1,600 civilian personnel perform a variety of support

 THE PRESENT DAY UNIFORM PATCH (shown above)